 You've had several months to accumulate a lot of needless clutter in storage areas.
-Let's get organized:
+Let's get organized.

 - Childproof your storage area as you would your home.
-Keep all chemicals, sharp objects, and powerful equipment out of sight, out of reach, and under lock and key. - Install wall hooks, and hang your hoses, extension cords, shovels, and rakes.
+Keep all chemicals, sharp objects and powerful equipment out of sight, out of reach, and under lock and key. - Install wall hooks and hang your hoses, extension cords, shovels, and rakes on them.
 It's bad enough the puppy is at your feet, your ax shouldn't be there, too. - Hang pegboards for your tools.
-They'll be away from inquisitive hands, and you can find them easily. - Look for newer, safer hooks and pegboards.
+They'll be away from inquisitive hands, and you can find them easily. - Look for newer, safer hooks and pegboards. - Keep anything that hangs away from traffic areas. - Don't hang bikes or sports gear at eye level or near doors. - Hang tools with sharp points facing down, out of a child's reach.

-- Keep anything that hangs away from traffic areas. - Don't hang bikes or sports gear at eye level or near doors. - Hang tools with sharp points facing down, out of a child's reach. - Lock up power tools.
-If a tool has a key, store it separately. - Keep antifreeze and windshield-wiper solvents off the floor where they can't tempt kids or pets. - Dump all those solvents and empty cans you've accumulated.
-Your city hall can probably tell you about hazardous waste collections. - Discard old papers, magazines, clothing, and furniture.
+- Lock up power tools.
+If a tool has a key, store it separately. - Keep antifreeze and windshield wiper solvents off the floor where they can't tempt kids or pets. - Dump all those solvents and empty cans you've accumulated.
+Your City Hall can probably tell you about hazardous waste collections. - Discard old papers, magazines, clothing, and furniture.
 They can provide fuel for an unwanted fire. - Throw out oily rags and anything else that can catch fire. - While cleaning, never use the same rag with different chemicals.

-Keep the Spiders Away
+Keep The Spiders Away

-While fatalities from spider bites are rare, consequences can range from minor to severe.
+While fatalities from spider bites are rare, consequences can range from trivial to severe.

 - Sanitation should be the first step in control.
-With a vacuum cleaner, clean away all webbing, spiders, and eggs. - Keep undisturbed areas of your home as free as possible of clutter.
-Periodically, move stored materials around and vacuum these areas. - Caulk cracks and crevices on the outside of the house. - Hire a certified pest-control operator for a recurring problem.
+Clean away all webbing along with spiders and eggs with a vacuum cleaner. - Keep undisturbed areas of your home as free as possible of clutter.
+Periodically move stored materials around and vacuum these areas. - Caulk cracks and crevices on the outside of the house. - Hire a certified pest control operator for a recurring problem.

-Shear Terror!
+Shear Terror

-Clackety, clackety, clank!
-Small rocks and gravel from Dave's driveway were slapping against his house and lawn furniture.
-Clackety, clackety, bing!
+Clackety, clackety, clackety, clank!
+The small rocks and gravel from Dave's driveway were slapping against his house and lawn furniture.
+Clackety, clackety, clackety, bing!
 Bouncing off his garage windows and automobiles.
 Dave was oblivious.
-He'd wanted one of these gas-powered weed trimmers for years, and now, broadleaf, watch out!
-Clackety clackety, yipe!
-King, the beloved dog, sprang from his sleeping spot in the grass, looking for the culprit that'd smacked him in the back of the head, leaving a wound that required five stitches by the local veterinarian.
-Dave vows to be less zealous next time, and to make sure no men, women, children, or pets are in the line of fire.
+He'd wanted one of these gas powered weed trimmers for years, and now, broadleaf, watch out.
+Clackety clackety, clackety, yipe!
+King, the beloved dog sprang from his sleeping spot in the grass looking for the culprit that smacked him in the back of the head, leaving a wound that required five stitches by the local veterinarian.
+Dave vows to be less zealous next time, and to make sure no men, women, children or pets are in the line of fire.

-Power tools can be a boon to the amateur landscape architect, but they can quickly turn into a backyard adversary when used carelessly.

-More than 30,000 people start out working in their yards and end up in hospital emergency rooms each year from mishandling pruning, trimming, and edging equipment.
+Power tools can be a boon to the amateur landscape architect.
+However, they can quickly turn to a back yard adversary when used carelessly.
+In fact, more than 30,000 people start out working in their yards and end up in hospital emergency rooms each year from mishandling pruning, trimming and edging equipment.

-Rooted in the Basics
+Rooted In The Basics

-No matter what tool you're using, some basics apply:
+No matter what tool you are using, some basics apply: